 Following surgery, a successful fusion occurs in the majority of patients resulting in relief of pain.
 Patients are able to walk, bike, swim without significant difficulty in most cases.
 Shoewear has some limitations, but any comfortable athletic shoe and occasionally fashionable shoes for short time periods can be used.
 Over time, average of 20 years, patients may develop arthritis in the joints surrounding the fusion and some pain can result from this arthritis.
-If the fusion does not occur and the two bones do not grow together, that can occur despite an appropriately done operation, there may be persistent swelling and pain that requires a revision of the surgery.
+Swelling is commonly persistent for 6 months following this surgery and maximal recovery may take up to 1 year.
+In some cases, following this operation, the stress on the ankle joint ligaments in increased and the ankle may tilt to the outside (valgus) making prior ankle arthritis more symptomatic.
+The literature has shown this can occur slightly more than 20 percent of the time despite a well done surgery.
+If this does occur and results in pain, an ankle replacement may be required to minimize the pain and improve the alignment of the ankle.
+If the fusion does not occur and the bones do not grow together, that can occur despite an appropriately done operation, there may be persistent swelling and pain that requires a revision of the surgery.